 The 2023 Nobel Prize in Physics was awarded to Pierre Agostini, Ferenc Krausz and Anne L’Huillier for developing an attosecond pulse of light.
 The pulse was in attosecond duration, 10-18 s, 1,000 times shorter than a femtosecond laser pulse.
 (The current record is ~40 attoseconds) The duration of the pulse is comparable to or shorter than the time it takes for an electromagnetic field to change its sign or direction from positive to negative or vice versa.
 The optical cycle for 500 nm light is typically 10-15 s or 1 fs.
 This cycle means that the phase of the EM field is important when considering optical attosecond pulses.

 Let’s consider a gas sample that emits or absorbs photons at a particular wavelength.
-Quantum mechanics predict (with probability) that the atoms in the gas will make random quantum jumps between energy levels – but we do not know which individual atom in the gas will make the jump and at which time exactly it will jump.
+Quantum mechanics predict (with probability) that the atoms in the gas will make random quantum jumps between energy levels.
+Still, we do not know which atom in the gas will make the jump and at what time it will jump.
 With an attosecond pulse, confirming which individual atom is performing a quantum jump became possible.
 This finding has aided in the further understanding of electron dynamics in matter.

 The development of pulsed lasers using the mode-locking technique dates back to the late 1960s.
 The use of titanium-doped sapphire (Ti: sapphire) crystals as broadband gain medium enabled the generation of an even shorter (ultrashort) femtosecond laser, which Dr Peter Moulton pioneered at the Massachusetts Institute of Technology (MIT).